 - As industrialization took over our national economy and work life, nostalgia for a lost agrarian past developed, and Thanksgiving became a locus for celebrating and vicariously experiencing that idyll.
 This is when the harvest theme along with autumn colors became a lasting element of the holiday.

 - Nevertheless, Thanksgiving did not evolve primarily into a harvest festival.
-Rather, it was an occasion for an end-of-year summing up and thanks for the year’s blessings, of which the harvest was only one part.
+Rather, it became an occasion for an end-of-year summing up and thanks for the year’s blessings, of which the harvest was only one part.
 This explains the late November date.
 In those days well before climate change, the snows had usually come by then, and so Thanksgiving recreations included sleighing and skating.
 Jingle Bells was originally a Thanksgiving song!

 All the elements of contemporary Thanksgiving were in place by the early 20th century, but they did not come together until after WWII.
 The patriotic sentiments that arose during that war to preserve the American way of life caused Americans to look to the Pilgrims as our national parents and as a source of the American values thought to have made victory possible, as the Pilgrims were perceived as the most pure and spiritual of the colonists.
-The “first” idyllic Thanksgiving, which had been on the fringe of public knowledge for about a century, now rose in prominence and came to stand for the first time at the core of our concept of Thanksgiving, as a commemoration of our national origins.
+The “first” idyllic Thanksgiving, which had lurked on the fringe of public awareness for about a century, now rose in prominence and came to stand for the first time at the core of our concept of Thanksgiving, as a commemoration of our national origins.

 The story of Thanksgiving could now serve as a myth of creation, with its turkey dinner as a national civil eucharist.
 It did not matter that through most of our history there was no such tradition.
 It is an example of what some anthropologists call the “invention of tradition.”
 (See Hobsbwawm and Ranger.)
-A holiday, by definition, is a “holy day” when one retreats from everyday life and profane time into sacred time and space (here the home of the elders of our families) in order to share a sacred experience with those to whom we feel close and share communitas.
+A holiday, by definition, is a “holy day” when one retreats from everyday life and profane time into sacred time and space (in this case the home of the elders of our families) in order to share a sacred experience with those to whom we feel close and share communitas.
 The most fundamental kind of holiday celebrates the creation, which inevitably is tied to the creation of one’s society.
-This is what Mircia Eliade called “The Myth of the Eternal Return,” through which each year a community of people holds a festival that takes them back to a mythical golden beginning, in illo tempore.
-(Eliade 1991.)
+This is what Mircia Eliade called “The Myth of the Eternal Return,” through which each year a community of people holds a festival that takes them back to a mythical golden beginning, in illo tempore (Eliade 1991).
 And inevitably our vision of our own creation will mirror our mythical, ideal vision of our society at each point in time as it evolves.

 Sources and Bibliography